-2.1 Agent to ASGARD Communication
+1.2.1 Agent to ASGARD Communication

 There are a few things to consider before you start with the installation.
 The communication between ASGARD and the ASGARD agent is unidirectional.
-The ASGARD agent polls ASGARD in a given time frame and ask for tasks to execute.
+The ASGARD agent polls the in a given time frame and ask for tasks to execute.
 There is no active triggering from ASGARD to the ASGARD agent - we have designed it that way, because we believe that opening a port on all connected endpoints should and can be avoided.

-2.2 Performance Considerations
+1.2.2 Performance Considerations

-In environments with up to 500 endpoints, the default polling interval is 20 seconds.
-In larger environments the polling interval increases automatically up to one minute for 2.000 endpoints and 10 minutes for a configuration with 25.000 endpoints connected to a single ASGARD.
+In environments with up to 500 endpoints, the default polling interval is around 20 seconds.
+In larger environments the polling interval increases automatically up to one minute for 2.000 endpoints and 10 minutes for configurations with 25.000 endpoints connected to a single ASGARD.

-Obviously, large environments are not as responsive as small environments when it comes to opening remote shells or executing urgent response tasks.
-It may take up to 10 minutes for the shell to open or the result to show up.
-However, once open, the shell or the response tasks are very responsive - almost as if it is native on the system.
+For this reason larger environments are not as responsive as small environments when it comes to opening remote shells or executing urgent response tasks.
+It may take up to 10 minutes for the shell to open or results of a THOR scan to show up.
+Once a task is running, like the remote console for example, the connection becomes almost instant.